THE INTELLIGENT AFRICAN GREY

 Birds innately recognize the fact that there is safety in numbers and because our companion parrots consider us flock mates, they want and need the security of a trusting relationship with their humans.

 The fastest way to a bird’s heart is usually through its stomach – most birds will not pass up an opportunity to earn a treat.
 This fact makes it easy to begin training with positive reinforcement.
-Whether it is your intention to train your bird to do elaborate tricks, or whether you simply want to use training as a tool to establish and retain trust, our DVD Series “One Day Miracles” will show you how to change your relationship with your african grey and help it to become confident and happy.
+Whether it is your intention to train your bird to do elaborate tricks, or whether you simply want to use training as a tool to establish and retain trust, our DVD Reality Series “One Day Miracles” will show you how to change your relationship with your African grey and help it to become confident and happy.